 The DINK family

 Children of the 50's all had their Dinky toys.
-After Dinky toys came Match Box toys - a new generation and a new age.
-At least with Match Box toys you couldn't pull the tires off and eat them.
+After Dinky toys came Match Box toys, a toy for the next generation.
+At least with Match Box toys you couldn't pull the tires off and eat them - an early example of Health and Safety.

-There was quite a fad in the 50's.
-Children would tie a string around their Dinky toy and negotiate it over a predetermined obstacle course.
-Just imagine a few hundred kids pulling Dinky toys around the playground.
-It must have looked a sight.
+When I was a kid, we would tie a string around our Dinky toy and negotiate it over a predetermined obstacle course.
+Just imagine, a dozen or so kids pulling Dinky toys around the playground; it must have looked a sight.
 The fads in those simple days worked in a regular cycle - Dinky toys, cigarette cards, bottle tops and marbles.
 The kids today miss out on all the good things in life, don't they?

-Today a DINK is not a model car of the 50's.
+Today a DINK is not a model car of the 1950's.
 A "dink" is a Double Income No Kids family.
 This was once a rare species and given that it doesn't breed, you would assume that its present aberration would quickly die out, but not so.
-It is on the increase.
-We might well ask why?
+It is on the increase, and we might well ask why?

-It may simply be that female "dinks" are still caught in the mind warp of the early 70's - Women's Lib and all that.
-Those were the heady days when freedom for women would be gained by taking on the male curse of work.
-Actually, we blokes missed out on a great chance at that time.
-We should have let the girls have our jobs and we could have stayed at home, getting together at lunchtime for a Bar-B-Q with all the mates.
+It may simply be that female "dinks" are products of the Women's Liberation Movement; the idea that freedom for women is best gained by taking on the male curse of work.
+Actually, we blokes have missed out on a great chance here, we should have let the girls have our jobs and we could have stayed at home, getting together at lunchtime for a Bar-B-Q with all the mates.
 What's happened is we have all ended up as little cogs in the wheels of production.

 One suspects that this is not God's plan for a happy society.